gitenter/gitenter/r-n-atom/doc/atom-plugin-notes.md

 When defining new functionalities, you (1) `atom.commands.add` and define what need to be done as a JavaScript closure, (2) may keybinding it to a keyboard shortcut if desired.

+## Development environment

+May use an Atom package called [package-generator](https://github.com/atom/package-generator).
+That helps (1) generate the folder structure, and (2) link this folder from `.atom/package/r-n-atom` which is this package's name.

 ## References

 1. [Atom Flight Manual](http://flight-manual.atom.io/)